Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/rds_deployment.md

 ## Connect to RDS using EC2 instance

-To access the RDS instance, we need to make sure that our instance is correctly associated with a security group and VPC.
-To access RDS outside the VPC, Follow this [document](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.Connect.html).
+To access the RDS instance, make sure that our instance is correctly associated with a security group and VPC.
+To access RDS outside the VPC, follow this [document](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.Connect.html).

 To connect to the RDS instance, we need the `Endpoint` of the RDS instance.
 To find the Endpoint, go to **RDS »Dashboard » {{YOUR_RDS_INSTANCE}}**.